dewwwald/Math.Pythagoras/README.md

 # Math.Pythagoras

-Adds pythagoras (documented) to the JS Math object.
+Adds Pythagoras (documented) to the JS Math object.

+## Notes

+- Use prettier